Deoshabh/bhavya-Association/docs/tailwind-migration-guide.md

-# Bhavya Association Tailwind CSS Migration Guide
+# Bhavya Associates Tailwind CSS Migration Guide

-This guide provides instructions for developers working on the Bhavya Association frontend project to adopt the new centralized Tailwind CSS approach.
+This guide provides instructions for developers working on the Bhavya Associates frontend project to adopt the new centralized Tailwind CSS approach.

 ## Table of Contents